Sweet chestnut: Harvest

-A tree grown from seed may take 20 years or more before it bears fruits, but a grafted cultivar such as 'Marron de Lyon' or 'Paragon' may start production within five years of being planted.
-Both cultivars bear fruits with a single large kernel, rather than the usual two to four smaller kernels.
+A tree grown from seed may take 20 years or more before it bears fruit, but a grafted cultivar such as 'Marron de Lyon' or 'Paragon' may start production within five years of being planted.
+Both cultivars bear fruit with a single large nut, rather than the usual two to four smaller nuts.

 The fruit yield per tree is usually between 30–100 kg, but can get as high as 300 kg.
 Harvest time is between middle of September and middle of November.
 There are three harvesting techniques: